We normally require a second class honours degree (2:1 or above) in Psychology conferring GBC/GBR and relevant experience.

 Months of entry

+You will gain a critical understanding of a variety of research techniques and statistical methods.
+Your individual work will contribute to research in forensic psychology and develop your own analytical and reporting skills.
 Scholarly work is organised around psychological, legal and criminological concepts relevant to contemporary social issues and organisations.
-With a strong grounding in ethics, human rights, professional practice and research, our training will aid subsequent professional practice.
+With a strong grounding in ethics, human rights, professional practice and research, this course will aid your subsequent professional practice.

 Qualification and course duration